frank038/qmfm2/README.md

 - Delete (canc) key: selected items into the recycle bin if choosen so in the config file.

 Known issues:
-- in the /home directory is onto another partition the following change is needed for the trashcan to work properly: in the file qmfm2.py - line 6415, from if mount_point == "/":
+- in the /home directory is onto another disk partition the following change is needed for the trashcan to work properly: in the file qmfm2.py - line 6415, from if mount_point == "/":